skoolkid/skoolkit/sphinx/source/skool-macros.rst

 Image macros
 ^^^^^^^^^^^^
-The :ref:`FONT`, :ref:`SCR`, :ref:`UDG` and :ref:`UDGARRAY` macros (described
+The :ref:`FONT`, :ref:`PLOT`, :ref:`SCR`, :ref:`UDG` and :ref:`UDGARRAY` macros
-in the following sections) may be used to create images based on graphic data in the memory snapshot.
+(described in the following sections) may be used to create images based on graphic data in the memory snapshot.
 They are not supported in ASM mode.

 These macros have several numeric parameters, most of which are optional.
 This can give rise to a long sequence of commas in a macro parameter string, making